komyg/rm-shop-v3/tutorial.md

 };
 ```

-This test is similar to the other ones we've written so far: we use `await wait(0);` to wait for the query execution, and then we check if we are showing the results currectly.
+This test is similar to the other ones we've written so far: we use `await wait(0);` to wait for the query execution, then we check if we are showing the results correctly.

 # Conclusion